-A tax credit of any kind works on a dollar-for-dollar basis i.e. you get a complete reduction of the amount of tax you owe ($1000 reduction if you owe a tax of $1000).
-The Solar Tax Credit is a Federal Tax Credit which encourages the public to incorporate the use of solar energy on their homes.
+A tax credit of any kind works on a dollar-for-dollar basis, i.e., you get a complete reduction of the amount of tax you owe ($1000 reduction if you owe a tax of $1000).
+The Solar Tax Credit is a Federal Tax Credit that encourages the public to incorporate the use of solar energy on their homes.

 What is it?

-The 2021 Solar Tax Credit or otherwise referred to as the Solar Investment Tax Credit can bring savings to anyone looking to use solar energy by providing a dollar-for-dollar decrease to the owed income tax amount for a percentage of the cost of the solar photovoltaic (PV) system that would be installed.
+The 2021 Solar Tax Credit, otherwise referred to as the Solar Investment Tax Credit, can bring savings to anyone looking to use solar energy by providing a dollar-for-dollar decrease to the owed income tax amount for a percentage of the cost of the solar photovoltaic (PV) system that would be installed.
 To encourage the public further, there is no maximum cap placed on the amount that can be claimed.

 What are the new changes?